impress.Application

 defer w.Drop()

-In a real application, sizes and colors already exist inside the styles and palettes config.
-But in this example, they are created as new.
+In a real application, sizes and colors already exist inside the styles and palettes configuration.
+But in this example, they are created anew.

 See example.